McKinney Falls State Park

-McKinney Falls State Park is a state park in Austin, Texas, United States at the confluence of Onion Creek and Williamson Creek.
+McKinney Falls State Park is a 744.4 acre state park in Austin, Texas, United States at the confluence of Onion Creek and Williamson Creek.
 It is administered by the Texas Parks and Wildlife Department.
 The park opened on April 15, 1976 and is named after Thomas F. McKinney, a businessman, race horse breeder and rancher, who owned and lived on the land in the mid-to-late 19th century.
-The park is part of the El Camino Real de los Tejas National Historic Trail.
+The namesake features of the park are the scenic upper and lower falls along Onion Creek.
+The park is on the El Camino Real de los Tejas National Historic Trail.

 Pre-history

+The Onion Creek Mosasaur skeleton at the Texas Science and Natural History Museum in Austin.

 During the Cretaceous Period through the early Paleogene Period, much of Texas was covered by a shallow subtropical sea - the Western Interior Seaway.
-The calcium carbonate sediments deposited during this period lithified into the limestone rock underneath the park's soil and was exposed by erosion around the creek bed.
 Aquatic reptiles swam in the sea as evidenced by a complete skeleton of a mosasaur found in the rocks of Onion Creek not far from the park.
+The calcium carbonate remains of the sea creatures accumulated during the millions of years of this period lithified into the limestone rock underneath the park's soil.
 In the park, shells of extinct sea animals such as species of Inoceramus and Exogyra are preserved in the limestone.

-A volcano, now long extinct and called "Pilot Knob," spewed debris into the surrounding sea.
+A once submarine volcano, now long extinct, called "Pilot Knob," spewed ash into the surrounding sea.
 The streams of soft volcanic debris eroded faster than the hard limestone.
-The removal of the softer layers and undercutting of the limestone by the water led the falls to be formed over millions of years.
+The removal of the softer layers and undercutting of the limestone by the Onion Creek led the falls to be formed over millions of years.

-There is evidence that hunter-gatherers occupied the land that is now McKinney Falls State Park at least five thousand years ago, maybe more.
+There is evidence that hunter-gatherers occupied the land that is now McKinney Falls State Park at least 8,750 years ago, maybe more.
 The tribes found water in the creek and protection among the rock shelters created by the same undercutting action that formed the falls.